Schools weighing whether to seat students closer together

 “There are districts that have been doing 3 feet for quite some time without experiencing any greater amount of infection,” he said.

 In Illinois, health officials said last week that students can be seated 3 feet apart as long as their teachers are vaccinated.
-Before, state officials required the CDC’s larger requirement.
+Before, state officials required 6 feet,

-With the state’s blessing, the Barrington district near Chicago plans to reopen its middle schools Tuesday using the smaller spacing rule.
+With the state’s blessing, the Barrington district near Chicago was reopening its middle schools Tuesday using the smaller spacing rule.
 Any student will be allowed to attend in-person at the two middle schools, although the district expects roughly 30% to continue with remote learning.

 “I’m glad that our public health officials allowed us to move forward by looking at the data and research,” said superintendent Brian Harris.

 Questions around spacing have led to a battle in Massachusetts, where teachers and some schools are opposing a state plan to bring younger students back five days a week starting next month.
-The plan calls on schools to space students 3 feet apart, although many schools have been using the CDC’s guideline.
+The plan calls on schools to seat students 3 feet apart, although many have been using 6 feet as a standard.
+Districts that fail to meet the reopening deadline would risk losing state funding.

 The Massachusetts Teachers Association, a statewide union, argues that seating students closer will increase the risk for everyone in the classroom.
 It also poses a problem for districts that have agreed to contracts with teachers adopting the 6-feet rule as a requirement.